nterreri/thesis/report/main.md

 ### The BotInterface, MessagePreprocessor and MessagePostprocessor layers

-Looking at the one concrete subclass of this interface, we find it is in fact a
-FAÇADE: it essentially delegates the processing of the natural language message to other components of the system (Gamma et al, 1995, pp.185-193).
+Looking at the one concrete subclass of this interface, we find it is in fact a FAÇADE and a PROXY: it essentially delegates the processing of the natural language message to other components of the system (Gamma et al, 1995, pp.185-193, 207-217; Martin, 2003, pp.327--).
 The modularity of the design makes it easy to change implementation of these components, and provides a clear and sensible separation of concerns with the message coming into the system being preprocessed prior to being forwarded to the chatbot framework, and then postprocessed as needed.
-This provides a degree of decoupling from the chatbot framework, instead of making it a central component of the system, allowing it to be changed for another one of the options surveyed in Chapter 2 with relative ease.
+This provides a degree of decoupling from the chatbot framework, instead of making it a central component of the system, allowing it to be changed for another one of the options surveyed in Chapter 2 with relative ease (in this sense it is a PROXY: it "looks" like the underlying framework).
 Furthermore, the succession of assignments within the public "reply" method serve to clarify the process to the (human) reader and also enforce proper temporal succession by requiring the next method in the sequence to take in as argument the return